-E.2.2 LOSS-ABSORBING CAPACITY OF DEFERRED TAXES (LACoDT)
+E.2.2 LOSS-ABSORBING CAPACITY OF DEFERRED TAXES (LAC DT)

-The total SCR for the Group has been adjusted, where relevant, for the loss-absorbing capacity of deferred taxes (LACoDT).
-At 31 December 2022 the amount of the adjustment was £1,565m (2021: £1,950m).
-The total SCR for LGAS has been adjusted by £1,553m (2021: £1,922m).
+The total SCR for the Group has been adjusted, where relevant, for the loss-absorbing capacity of deferred taxes (LAC DT).
+At 31 December 2023 the amount of the adjustment was \pounds 1,547m (2022: \pounds 1,565m).
+The total SCR for LGAS has been adjusted by \pounds 1,544m (2022: \pounds 1,553m).

-LACoDT is a deferred tax benefit, reflecting the tax relief that would be available following a loss equal to the SCR.
+LAC DT is a deferred tax benefit, reflecting the tax relief that would be available following a loss equal to the SCR.
 The tax relief is determined by considering tax payable on any expected future profits, plus any existing deferred tax liabilities.

-LACoDT support arises from the following sources:
+LAC DT support arises from the following sources:

-- Deferred tax liabilities included in the Solvency II Own Funds of LGAS, largely arising from differences between the Solvency II Own Funds and IFRS equity.
+- Deferred tax liabilities included in the Solvency II Own Funds, largely arising from differences between the Solvency II Own Funds and IFRS equity.
 Any deferred tax assets on the base balance sheet are deducted from the deferred tax liabilities, to avoid double counting; - Carry back: the UK tax regime permits carry back of trading losses against profits made in the current and previous tax years; - Expected future taxable profits arising from 5 years of future new business, allowing for the expected new business volumes in a post-loss environment; - Profit on future investment income expected to arise on assets not required to back Technical Provisions or SCR; and - Profits arising from the release of prudence in the calculation of the TPs where Solvency II regulations require a prudent approach.